ÆON Bukit Indah Shopping Centre

 AEON Bukit Indah Shopping Centre is a shopping mall in Bukit Indah, Iskandar Puteri, Johor Bahru District, Johor, Malaysia.

 History

-The construction of the mall started in July 2006 and was opened in December 2008.
-In December 2017, the shopping mall experienced blackout for several days.
+The construction of the mall started in July 2006 and it opened in December 2008.
+In December 2017, the shopping mall experienced a blackout for several days.

 Transportation

 The shopping mall is accessible by bus from Johor Bahru Sentral railway station (111, 221) in Johor Bahru.